SciML/ReservoirComputing.jl/docs/src/api/esn_layers.md

 ```@docs
     create_layer
 ```
-To create new input layers it suffice to define a new struct containing the needed parameters of the new input layer.
-This struct wiil need to be an ```AbstractLayer```, so the ```create_layer``` function can be dispatched over it.
+To create new input layers, it suffices to define a new struct containing the needed parameters of the new input layer.
+This struct will need to be an ```AbstractLayer```, so the ```create_layer``` function can be dispatched over it.
 The workflow should follow this snippet:
 ```julia
 #creation of the new struct for the layer
 struct MyNewLayer <: AbstractLayer